-To bring more activities and opportunities to socio-economically disadvantaged areas of the Bahamas through hands-on 4H based programming and enhanced collaboration with local, national, and global nonprofits, corporations, foundations, and individuals.
+To nurture and implement community development efforts focused on sustainability and resiliency in Bahamian communities through enhanced collaboration with local, national, and global nonprofits, corporations, foundations, and individuals.

 In 2017, LAHB strategically merged with a local group called Lignum Vitae 4-H, which was founded by Shelagh Pritchard and thirteen founding members in 2008.
-This organization has conducted multiple programs throughout Nassau, and is endorsed through the University of Florida IFAS extension services.
-The Neville and Nora Dorsett Community Center was officially opened in October 2018 in Nassau, Bahamas.
+This organization has conducted multiple programs throughout Nassau.

 On October 20, 2018, The Neville and Nora Dorsett Community Center was officially opened near downtown Nassau in the community of Grant's Town.
 Since then, the organization has influenced the lives of over 200 children and their families a month in the community.
 In addition, LAHB was active in Hurricane Dorian relief efforts in Grand Bahama.
 Abaco, and especially in supporting evacuees that were relocated to Nassau.

 In 2020, Lend a Hand Bahamas once again rose to the aid of those affected by COVID-19 and launched large-scale food relief programs in downtown Nassau communities and in the communities of Adelaide, Mt.
 Pleasant, and Gambier.
 The efforts have fed thousands of vulnerable people on a weekly basis, and LAHB is continuously planning to aid these communities long-term in improving resiliency.